climatescope/climatescope.org/app/_en_insights/emerging-markets-investment.md

 ---
 layout: page
 title: Emerging Markets Clean Energy Investment
-description: Since 2010, emerging markets have accounted for a larger share of global clean energy investment than the rest of the world.
-This analysis reviews clean energy financing in 106 emerging market nations and explores why capital flows appear to have slowed recently.
+description: Since 2010, emerging markets have accounted for a larger share of global clean energy investment than the rest of the world combined.
+But fund flows have recently slowed.
+This analysis explores why.
 published: true
 download_source: null
 ---